agohorel/aleph/docs/README.md

 }

 exports.run = () => {
-  utils.renderLoop(state[path.basename(__filename)], setup, _3D, draw, "reset");
+  utils.render3D(state[path.basename(__filename)], setup, _3D, draw, "reset");
 };
 ```

 The final argument to the `utils.renderLoop` function (`"reset"`) is an optional flag that will reset transforms and lighting information every frame.
 Rule of thumb: if you want a constant tranform, like rotating an object X degrees every frame, you want to reset transforms, otherwise the rotation will stack across frames.
 If you want to apply some non-constant rotation (maybe your rotation is based on audio input), you probably don't want to reset transforms.
 To remove this `reset` behavior, simply remove the `"reset"` string.
-See the `3D.js` (`"reset"` disabled) vs `3Dmodel.js` (`"reset"` enabled) example sketches for real examples of this.
+See the `3D.js` (`reset` disabled) vs `3Dmodel.js` (`reset` enabled) example sketches for real examples of this.

 ###### _Note that the `setup()` and `draw()` functions above are not actually native p5 functions, though they behave similarly. `setup()` will execute whatever code is inside of it one time, while any code placed in the `draw()` function will run once per frame as long as the sketch is running._